Wheel of Fortune video games: Console games

 An Atari 2600 adaptation of Wheel of Fortune was planned by The Great Game Co. in 1983, but ended up being cancelled during development.
-In 1987 the first of GameTek's many Wheel games was published, with Sharedata as its developer; this version was released simultaneously on the Commodore 64 and the Nintendo Entertainment System, and subsequently spawned a second Commodore 64 version of Wheel from Sharedata, as well as a "Family Edition" and a "Junior Edition", both of which were exclusive to the NES and were developed by Rare Neither host Pat Sajak nor hostess Vanna White is featured in any of these games; however, White is featured in a later NES game from GameTek and IJE Inc., which was released in 1992 and also appeared on the Sega Genesis, Super NES, and the Game Gear.
+In 1987 the first of GameTek's many Wheel games was published, with Sharedata as its developer; this version was released simultaneously on the Commodore 64 and the Nintendo Entertainment System, and subsequently spawned a second Commodore 64 version of Wheel from Sharedata, as well as a "Family Edition" and a "Junior Edition", both of which were exclusive to the NES and were developed by Rare Neither host Pat Sajak nor hostess Vanna White is featured in any of these games.
+However, White is featured in a later NES game from GameTek and IJE Inc., which was released in 1992; she also appeared on the Sega Genesis, Super NES, and the Game Gearversions.
 The magazine Mega gave the Super NES and Genesis versions a score of 22%, saying that there was "no challenge".
 A "Deluxe Edition" was also released for the Super NES in 1994.
 A sequel, Wheel of Fortune 2, was planned for Genesis but never released.

 In 1994, Sony Imagesoft released a game based on Wheel for the Sega CD.
 Next Generation rated it two stars out of five, and stated that "Even as a party game, Wheel of Fortune doesn't cut it."
 Two years later, GameTek made plans to create adaptations for the Sega Saturn and the 3DO, but both were canceled during development.

 In mid-1997, Take-Two Interactive acquired GameTek's assets, including the rights to develop Wheel of Fortune games for the Nintendo 64.
 On December 2, 1997, Take-Two Interactive released its first Wheel game for the Nintendo 64; this was Take-Two's last collaboration with GameTek.
 The Sega CD and N64 versions of Wheel both feature full-motion video footage of White as host.
 Reviews generally stated that the N64 version did not hold up well to other N64 games but did a decent job of recreating the show, particularly the camera movements and the 3D studio.
 However, they derided the unnatural-sounding voices of the contestants and the animations of Vanna White walking in front of the puzzles (without touching the panels when they light up).
 The game received a score of 6.4 out of 10 from IGN and 5.125 out of 10 from Electronic Gaming Monthly.